 • Do not feed moldy feedstuffs to dairy cows if it can possibly be avoided.
 Mold counts over 10,000 colony forming units (CFU) per gram of feed dry matter may cause digestive upsets.
 Some molds produce compounds known as mycotoxins that can negatively affect the rumen environment as well as the cow’s health and wellbeing.
 Several compounds may help alleviate the negative effects associated with certain mycotoxins in feed.
 A mycotoxin’s ability to be absorbed by the animal may be hindered when certain ingredients are included in the ration.
 The addition of extra vitamins and some minerals when mycotoxin contaminated feeds are being fed, may help animals deal with the negative effects of the mycotoxins.

 • Sufficient long fiber in the ration helps prevent digestive upset and lactic acidosis.
-Adequate long fiber is needed to stimulate cud chewing, which enhances saliva production.
+Adequate long fiber is needed to stimulate cud-chewing, which enhances saliva production.
 Saliva is the primary source of bicarbonate to the rumen and helps buffer the rumen pH and maintain rumen pH in an optimum range of 6.2-6.8.
 Long fiber is predominately supplied in the form of forages.
 If hay is the main source of long fiber, provide it at least twice daily if fed separate from other feeds.
 If hay is fed free choice, then adequate bunk space should be provided to ensure all cows can eat hay at the same time.
-Ideally the long fiber would be included into a TMR such that all cows have to consume long fiber with every mouthful of diet eaten.
+Ideally, the long fiber would be included in a TMR such that all cows have to consume long fiber with every mouthful of diet eaten.
 Long fiber particles need to be at least two inches long and do not need to be more than four inches long to be effective.
 Particles longer than four inches can be sorted by the cow.

 • When using haylage, a 3/8 to 1/2 inch theoretical length of cut (TLC) is preferred with 20-25% of the particles over 1.5 inches in length.
-Corn silage should have a 3/8 inch to 3/4 inch TLC (depending on amount of processing, length can be longer with better processing).
-A kernel processor on the silage harvester is recommended in order to break up the kernels and cobs in the silage.
+Corn silage should have a 3/8 inch to 3/4 inch TLC (depending on the amount of processing, length can be longer with better processing).
+A kernel processor on the silage harvester is recommended to break up the kernels and cobs in the silage.
 Unbroken kernels often end up as undigested manure particles and become fertilizer.
 Large cob fractions can be easily sorted by the cow.

-• Also of concern to rumen function is avoidance of too many high-moisture ingredients in the diet.
-Using several wet fermented feeds (such as distiller’s grains, gluten feed, wet brewer’s grains and silages) can result in a very wet ration with a low pH.
+• Also of concern to rumen function is the avoidance of too many high-moisture ingredients in the diet.
+Using several wet fermented feeds (such as distiller’s grains, gluten feed, wet brewer’s grains, and silages) can result in a very wet ration with a low pH.
 This can lead to reduced DMI and digestion in the rumen.
 Other wet feed ingredients, such as whey or whey permeate may bring in excessive amounts of salt and result in lower DMI.
 Strive to keep diet moisture content near 50%.